Ulysses-Mac-A/.github/profile/README.md

 The library structure groups drafts, articles, and book chapters into filters and groups rather than separate files scattered across the file system, keeping a large body of writing navigable from one sidebar.

 Goal tracking sets word count or time-based targets for any sheet or group, giving writers a visible measure of progress through long projects without leaving the writing view.

+Keyword and status tagging marks sheets as drafts, in-progress, or finished, giving a large body of writing a visible workflow state without leaving the library view.

 For authors, bloggers, and journalists who produce long-form content regularly, Ulysses Advanced is the writing environment built to keep a growing body of work organized without sacrificing focus during the act of writing.